CryptoMitch/MyCodingJourney/README.md

 ## Aug 2019
   - **Course:** App Development with Swift Foundations (RMIT Online)
     - **Key Concepts:** Fundamentals of app development using Swift language.
-  - **Experience:** Attend DDD Perth Developers conference and rub shoulders with many likeminded software developers.
+  - **Experience:** Attend the DDD Perth Developers conference and rub shoulders with many like-minded software developers.

 ## May 2019
 - **Course:** The Complete 2019 Web Development Bootcamp (The App Brewery)